spinrdf/spinrdf/README.md

 # Spin RDF

-Welcome to SpinRDF, an implement of the SPIN API for Apache Jena.
+Welcome to SpinRDF, an implement of the SPIN API for [Apache Jena](http://jena/apache.org).

 For more information on SPIN, please see http://spinrdf.org/.

+The project welcomes contributions, large and small, from anyone.

+For contribution, please see "[Guide to Contributing](.github/CONTRIBUTING.md).

+The project is licensed with the [Apache License](LICENSE).

 ## Original code